Potential issues and resolutions

 Users not getting customizations

-Users will not get customizations made to Customer Engagement if there are draft records present.
+Users will not get customizations made to Dynamics 365 apps if there are draft records present.
 Users should be encouraged to save records as soon as they go online.

 Data cached for offline viewing remains after the entity is no longer enabled for Dynamics 365 for tablets